wombleton/gitlaw-nz/acts/D/Driftnet Prohibition Act 1991.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This Act is administered by the Ministry of Primary Industries.
+This Act is administered by the Ministry for Primary Industries.

 ---